 MEXICO BEYOND MARIACHI: Regional Mexican Dance & Music

 Mexico Beyond Mariachi® is one of the leading providers of in-depth, educational, and entertaining performances and residencies that incorporate live music and dance from Mexico.
 If you are a teacher, administrator, parent or theater looking for a meaningful cultural program to present, then join the hundreds of schools, museums and theaters that in the past eight years have invited Mexico Beyond Mariachi to perform for their audience.
-We also have a special show in the months of October and November celebrating the “Day of the Dead” / “Dia de los Muertos”.
-Our concerts are appropriate for all grade levels and can be presented in English and Spanish.
+Mexico Beyond Mariachi also has a special show in the months of October and November celebrating the “Day of the Dead” / “Dia de los Muertos”.
+The concerts are appropriate for all grade levels and can be presented in English and Spanish.